What the ____ is a VPN?

 Yes. personalVPN Pro™ users have access to openVPN, which has almost limitless options we can help you with to get through most any blocks.
 The basic personalVPN™ service is no slouch, though, as it has PPTP, L2TP/IPsec, and Cisco IPsec options.
 The issue is, they operate on standard ports only so they are easier to block.
 If you believe you will find yourself in a situation or location with “extra” blocking, definitely purchase the personalVPN Pro™ service so you have the full arsenal.

 Not a problem.
-We’ll unconditionally refund 100% of your money for the personalVPN™ or personalVPN Pro™ services within 30 days of purchase of an annual subscription or within 10 days of a 3 or 6 month subscription.
-Monthly subscribers may cancel at anytime and all future billing will cease.
-We may just ask you why to ensure it isn’t a simple configuration change or misunderstanding, but you don’t have to give us a reason if you don’t want to.
+We’ll unconditionally refund 100% of your money for the personalVPN™ or personalVPN Pro™ services within 30 days of purchase except the monthly plan, which is “cancel anytime.”
+In other words, monthly subscribers may cancel at anytime and all future billing will cease.
+Everyone else, just let us know within 30 days that it wasn’t for you and we’ll refund your money.
+We may ask you why you’re leaving us to ensure it isn’t a simple configuration change or some misunderstanding, but you don’t have to give us a reason if you don’t want to.